 Before you start cooking, soapstone cookware must be properly prepared.
 This treatment is carried out only in the beginning and does not need to be repeated.
 Follow these simple steps:

 Your cookware is now ready for use.

 To cure a griddle or a pizza dish, just put it back in the oven for about an hour after greasing it.

-The initial treatment helps conditioning the stone for its first use on the flame, but is no guarantee against succeeding damages due to misuse.
+The initial treatment helps condition the stone for its first use on the flame, but is no guarantee against succeeding damages due to misuse.
 To prevent the stone from possible cracks due to expansion and contraction, it is imperative to avoid subjecting the cookware to extreme changes in temperature.

 Avoid sharp tools to mix and serve food, use only wooden, plastic or silicone spoons.
-In case of scratches or if you want to keep the original grey color of the stone, just sand it with a fine grain sandpaper.
+In case of scratches, or if you want to keep the original grey color of the stone, just sand it with a fine grain sandpaper.